Destination Prices & Sales Taxes

 Alcohol, Tobacco, and Luxury Goods

-In the section Do Your Homework, I mentioned that it might be worthwhile to buy certain products at your destination, depending on local prices.
+In the section Do Your Homework, I mentioned that it might be worthwhile to buy certain products at your destination, if the local prices are attractive.
 Conversely, it also might be a good idea to buy Duty Free on your trip out, if you’re going to expensive countries like Scandinavia or Singapore.

-Below are some links to domestic prices of alcohol and cigarettes around the world.
+Checking local prices is a bit more difficult.
+Below are some links to Domestic prices of alcohol and cigarettes around the world.
 Further down, I’ve listed links to the local websites of some luxury retailers, as well as the local VAT/GST rates, so you can determine where you can get the best deal.

 Alcohol Prices Around the World

-To find domestic prices for specific brands (including wine) in specific locations, including US states, use the the Wine Searcher website.
+But, your best bet to find Domestic prices for specific brands (including wine) in specific locations, including US states, is the Wine Searcher website.

 Cigarette Prices Outside the US